charlesmuchene/app-installer/README.md

 ## Instructions

 Build the artifacts, automator and checker apks.
-These are placed in the installer engine's artifact directory to be used in the automation process.
+These are placed in the installer engine's artifact directory to be used in the automation process ([see companion repo](https://github.com/charlesmuchene/app-installer-engine)).
 Remember to change your app's package name in *InstallAutomator.apk* file.

 ## Build